toddjordan/guides/source/localizable/tutorial/acceptance-test.md

 Opening the new test file will reveal some boilerplate code that will try to go to the `list-rentals` route and verify that the route is loaded.
 This boilerplate code is there to guide you into your first working acceptance test.

+Since we haven't added any functionality to our application yet, we'll use this first test to get bootstrapped on running tests in our app.

-Since we are testing our index route, which is `/`, we'll replace occurrences of `/list-rentals` with `/`:
+To do this, replace occurrences of `/list-rentals` in the generated test with `/`.
+The test will simply start our app at the base url, `http://localhost:4200/`, and then do a basic check that the page finished loading and the the url is what we expect it to be.

 ```/tests/acceptance/list-rentals-test.js{-6,+7,-8,+9,-12,+13}
 import { test } from 'qunit';